 The symptoms of dilated cardiomyopathy

-Symptoms of dilated cardiomyopathy in dogs can range from mild to severe as the condition progresses.
+Symptoms of dilated cardiomyopathy can range from mild to severe as the condition progresses.

 Often, it is very difficult to diagnose in its early stages.
 However, your vet may be able to detect subtle or hidden signs of this condition in the course of a complete physical examination.
-Because of this, it is very important to bring your four-legged companion in for regular routine exams to provide as many opportunities as possible for your Bonita Springs vet to uncover early signs of dilated cardiomyopathy.
+Because of this, it is very important to bring your four-legged companion in for regular routine exams.

 The following are some of the most common symptoms of an enlarged heart: